navkag/SIMA-Project/README.md

 # SIMA-Project

-## Higher Dimensional Quantile Regression Analysis
+## Higher Dimensional Quantile Regression Analysis.

 The SIMA-Project focuses on conducting higher dimensional quantile regression analysis using random forest regressor as the model.